yuvaldori/gigaspaces-wiki-jekyll/xap101/leases-automatic-expiration.markdown

 Once an object's lease expires the underlying persistence store:

 - will not be updated when running in `LRU` <br>
-- will be updated when running in `All in cache`.
-In this case the `syncEndPoint.remove` method (direct or mirror) will be called.
+- will not be updated when running in `All in cache`.
 - when running with `blobstore` (SSD or local file implementation) expired space objects are removed from the `blobstore`.

 # Lease Manager